plotly/plotly.py/doc/README.md

 ---
 ```

-The `plotly` metadata fields are the most important to get right:
+The `plotly` metadata fields are the most important to enter correctly when creating/updating a tutorial:

 | Field | Description |
 |-------|-------------|